 It was the post-Civil Rights era, and everybody felt the spirit of experimentation and individuality.
 New artists were constantly emerging on the horizon and female groups were right in step with the liberated times.

 They’d fallen off the tree branched out by The Marvelettes, Martha and the Vandellas and the Supremes.
-One of the dominant groups of the 70s was the legendary Supremes; the revamped version, after Diana Ross departed to go solo.
+One of the dominant groups of the 70s was the legendary Supremes; the revamped version of the black female singers, after Diana Ross departed to go solo.